leehwasu96/Cheongju-University/README.md

 # SLAM & Navigation practice command

+Please note that this practice was conducted in an Ubuntu 20.04 LTS and ROS 1 Noetic environment.

 To set up the project, follow these steps:

 1. Create catkin workspace and src folder: